ThatAltGirlAlesandria/GeekToGeek/README.md

 * 4:50 pm: WIP converting original chat code to new file structure.

-* 6:48 Switched to C# instead of Golang.
+* 6:48 pm: Switched to C# instead of Golang.
 Too much anxiety using a new language for a big project.

+* 7 pm: Started working on Controllers for G2GClient